Rabadash8820/VsEditorConfig/README.md

 Suppose you have the following directory structure:
 ```
 C:\
-    \git
+    git\
-        \VisualStudioEditorConfig
+        VisualStudioEditorConfig\
             .editorconfig
-        \Repo1
+        Repo1\
-        \Repo2
+        Repo2\
-        \RepoGroup
+        RepoGroup\
-            \Repo3
+            Repo3\
-            \Repo4
+            Repo4\
         ...
 ```
 If you want to use the same style preferences in all of your repos (Repo1, Repo2, Repo3, Repo4, etc.), then you should put the .editorconfig file in the root "C:\git" folder.
-Unfortunately, the .editorconfig file was cloned into the subfolder "\VisualStudioEditorConfig".
+Unfortunately, the .editorconfig file was cloned into the subfolder "VisualStudioEditorConfig\".
 You could copy the file to C:\git, but you would have to re-copy it anytime your style preferences change.
 The solution is to create a symbolic link in the root folder to the versioned .editorconfig.

 At an elevated command prompt, run the following command:
 ```